Getting Started: 5 Fundamentals

 - On paid plans, you can create file requests for others to upload directly into your projects without requiring an account.

 Once you've created a project, click on the poster to enter it.
 To upload a file, click on the red "New" button, and select one of the "Upload file" options:

 - Upload file with Aspera Connect (available on paid plans) will prompt you to install and launch a small program called IBM Aspera Connect.
-This program runs in the background of your computer, and offers faster upload speeds, and features like auto-resume in the case of a transfer failure.
+This program runs in the background of your computer and offers faster upload speeds and auto-resume functionality in the case of a transfer failure or internet cut-out.